Marc Kielburger: Canada Student Service Grant program

 In June 2020, the Canadian government announced it had chosen WE Charity to run its new Canada Student Service Grant program.
 The selection of WE Charity led to accusations of favouritism, since the government would be outsourcing a massive federal aid program to a private organization with ties to Canadian Prime Minister Justin Trudeau and his family.
 In July 2020, Marc Kielburger and fellow WE Charity co-founder Craig Kielburger announced they were pulling out of the grant contract due to the controversy it created.

 On June 30, 2020, the Canadian Press published a video of Marc Kielburger telling youth leaders earlier in the month that Trudeau's office had contacted WE Charity to see if the organization would administer the student aid program.
 Kielburger later said that he had mistakenly referred to the Prime Minister's Office.
 The Prime Minister's Office also denied direct contact with WE Charity.
 Kielburger said the outreach came instead from officials at Employment and Social Development Canada.

 Biohacking

 In December 2024, Kielburger attended the world's largest anti-aging conference in Las Vegas, Nevada's Venetian and Palazzo Resort, where he was interviewed by Financial Post's Joe O'Connor characterized Kielburger as a "biohacker".

 Kielburger's pain from his high-school ankle injury had grown worse with age.
+By the time he reached his 40s, Kielburger's left ankle was chronically inflamed to the point where it was painful to stand.

 To ease his discomfort, Kielburger turned to physiotherapy and to alternative medicine without success.
 Then Kielburger travelled to a private clinic in San Jose, Costa Rica to receive stem cell injections in his ankle, a treatment, not available in Canada or the United States, and plasma exchanges.

+In addition to physical pain, in 2020 Kielburger was suffering from depression.
+Kielburger began practicing daily meditation to manage his stress and overcome depression.

+Kielburger now champions what he calls "three pillars" of wellness.
+The first pillar, integrative medicine, aims to improve health at the cellular level and reverse the symptoms of aging.
+In Canada, Kielburger received treatment from Tim Cook, a medical doctor specializing in longevity therapy.
+Cook applied the Dunedin Pace of Aging test, a form of blood analysis intended to measure aging and formulate a personalized ant-aging plan, including injections of Nicotinamide adenine dinucleotide and peptide therapy.
+The second pillar, biohacking, entails incremental changes to the body, including stem cell therapy, which he credits for having healed his ankle, and plasma exchange, which is intended to remove inflammatory agents from the bloodstream.
+The third pillar, according to Kielburger, is fulfillment, leading a purposeful and fulfilled life which expresses one’s core values while remaining connected to family and community.